forbes-group/mmfutils/Notes.md

 maintain a development fork (under my personal GitHub account) which I can use for code reviews.
 For this one, I mirror everything.

+> Notes:
+>
-> Note: Do not actually fork the project - just push from Heptapod.
+> * Do not actually fork the project - just push from Heptapod.
 (LGTM will not analyze forks).
+> * If you want to be able to update GitHub workflows, you must grant `workflow`
+>   permission for the token.
+Doing this will not invalidate the token.

 Summary: